Richard Edelson

 Richard Edelson is the Anthony Brady Professor of Dermatology at the Yale School of Medicine.
 He is a past director of the Yale Cancer Center, and an elected fellow of both the American Society for Clinical Investigation and the Association of American Physicians.
 He is known for his research discoveries in non-Hodgkins lymphoma, particularly his early career introduction of the disease category concept of Cutaneous T Cell Lymphoma (CTCL), and his discovery of extracorporeal photochemotherapy (ECP) as an immunotherapy for cancer, transplant reactions and autoimmunity.

-Education
+Early life and education

-Richard Edelson graduated from Hamilton College with an undergraduate degree in Chemistry, before earning his MD at the Yale School of Medicine in 1970.
+Richard Edelson grew up in New Jersey, where his father ran a dermatology practice.
+Edelson graduated from Hamilton College with an undergraduate degree in Chemistry, before earning his MD at the Yale School of Medicine in 1970.
+Following his graduation, at the height of the Vietnam War, Edelson applied to perform research at the National Institutes of Health (NIH), and, as formally part of the Navy, fulfilled the mandatory military service obligation.
+These positions combined “highly specialized clinical care with advanced scientific research” according to Yale Medical School.
 He then was further trained in Internal Medicine at the University of Chicago and Dermatology at Harvard.